open-spaced-repetition/fsrs4anki/README.md

 After performing the above steps, you are ready to start using FSRS.
 Just start reviewing and FSRS will do its work.

+### Using the FSRS4Anki Helper add-on to reschedule existing cards
-However, for better results, you can install the [FSRS4Anki Helper add-on](https://ankiweb.net/shared/info/759844606) and use it to reschedule your existing cards.
+After setting up FSRS in your Anki, you can install the [FSRS4Anki Helper add-on](https://ankiweb.net/shared/info/759844606) and use it to reschedule your existing cards.
 This is a one-time measure to reschedule the cards that were previously scheduled according to Anki's built-in algorithm.
-Read about the add-on here: https://github.com/open-spaced-repetition/fsrs4anki-helper
+The add-on also offers many other useful features.
+Read more about the add-on here: https://github.com/open-spaced-repetition/fsrs4anki-helper

 <p align="center"><img width="625" alt="image" src="https://github.com/user1823/fsrs4anki/assets/32575846/92289976-8b35-44b3-b5cd-3e6f89759c8d"></p>